on3dd/Go-REST-API/README.md

 # Go-REST-API
-Yet another REST AP written in Go with connection to PostgreSQL database
+Yet another REST API written in Go with connection to PostgreSQL database

 ## Install
 Make sure Go is already installed on your PC.